NICMx/Jool/en/usr-flags-global.md

 In the case of TCP, the situation is a little more complicated because the IPv4 node might be attempting a <a href="{{ site.repository-url }}/issues/58#issuecomment-43537094" target="_blank">Simultaneous Open of TCP Connections</a>.
 To really know what's going on, Jool has to store the packet for 6 seconds.

-`--maximum-simultaneous-opens` is the maximum amount of packets Jool will store at a time.
+`maximum-simultaneous-opens` is the maximum amount of packets Jool will store at a time.
 The default means that you can have up to 10 "simultaneous" simultaneous opens; Jool will fall back to immediately answer the ICMP error message on the eleventh one.

-### `--source-icmpv6-errors-better`
+### `source-icmpv6-errors-better`

 - Type: Boolean
 - Default: True